GeoNode/geonode-client/README.md

 During development run `npm run test:watch` to run tests on every file change.

 Run `npm test` to run the full test suite with code coverage report.

+## Deployment to GH-pages

+Automated deployment via travis is enabled for the master branch.

+If you want to deploy manually to gh-pages use `npm run deploy`

+### Important
+The deplyoment uses the `index-gh.html` please keep this file in sync with `index.html` and change the path once the repo changes it's name.
+The `.travis.yml` needs to be changed as well.